Package ateams

 -L/<path-to-openblas> -lopenblas -L/usr/local/lib -lgivaro -lgmpxx -lgmp

-- Navigate into the LinBox directory and run the
+- Navigate into the spasm directory and run

 ...